Skip to main content

 Launch the winning variant when Bayesian trend and frequentist evidence both support the same direction.

-Run your experiment for at least one full business cycle before making a final decision.
+Run your Test for at least one full business cycle before making a final decision.
 For most stores, that means around 1-2 weeks so weekday and weekend behavior are both included.
+You still need enough visitors, conversions or orders, and balanced traffic.

 What to do when results are inconclusive

 Sometimes the result is still unclear after several days.
 That is normal.
-If frequentist and Bayesian signals are not aligned yet, do this:
+If the statistical result is still mixed, do this:

 • Keep the current winner (usually control) while you collect more data.